HusseinBakri/Anat-Network-Discoverer-and-Port-Scanner/README.md

 The tool is part of an ethical hacker educational toolset which is normally taught in ethical hacking and computer security degrees or courses (please see code of conduct).

-Tanit Keylogger is part of a toolset of Ethical Hacking tools that I will publish gradually on Github.
+Anat is part of a toolset of Ethical Hacking tools that I will publish gradually on Github.
 1. Tanit Keylogger (Language: Python) - Go to [repository URL](https://github.com/HusseinBakri/Tanit-Keylogger "Tanit Keylogger").
 2. Adonis ARP Spoofer (Language: Python), - Go to [repository URL](https://github.com/HusseinBakri/Adonis-ARP-Spoofer "Adonis ARP Spoofer").
 3. Simple MAC Changer (Language: Python), repository URL (will be added later).